gyhaLabs/ra-language-romanian/README.md

 # Romanian Messages for React-Admin

-Romanian messages for react-admin, the frontend framework for building admin applications on top of REST/GraphQL services.

-# Romanian Messages for React-Admin

 Romanian messages for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.

 [![react-admin-demo](https://marmelab.com/react-admin/img/react-admin-demo-still.png)](https://vimeo.com/268958716)